ItsAlovey/Gen/README.md

-**Character Generator**
+Geni – Character Generator

-**Version 1.9.1 Update**
+**Version 1.9.2**

 **Overview**
-Update 1.9.1 — Introduced a new folder structure (`core-geni`) for ongoing backend development.
-This will eventually replace the old `core` folder as the project transitions toward faster implementations (Rust/C++), SQL database support, and improved scalability for large-scale character generation.

-**Key Features**

-* **Character Generation:** The script generates multiple characters based on user input.
-* **Randomized Attributes:** It incorporates randomized attributes such as names, birth dates, locations, height, weight, hair and eye color, and personality types.
-* **CSV Output:** The generated character data is exported to a structured CSV file, facilitating easy import into data analysis tools.
-* **Summary Statistics:** The script provides summary statistics, including averages and demographics.
-* **External Data Files:** The script organizes the data with external data files for names, countries, and regions.
+Geni generates realistic random characters or datasets of characters.
+Each character includes detailed attributes such as name, age, gender, location, physical traits, personality type, zodiac sign, and favorite color.
+Users can generate a single character or a full dataset with summary statistics.

+**Features**
+	•	Single Character or Dataset: Choose to generate one character or multiple characters.
+	•	Customizable Attributes: Optionally set gender and age, or let the generator randomize them.
+	•	Physical Traits: Height, weight, hair (color, length, type), eye color, and blood type.
+	•	Personality & Interests: Personality type, zodiac sign, and favorite color.
+	•	Location: Country, region, and city-based selections.
+	•	CSV Output & Summaries: Dataset outputs include CSV files and summary statistics (outputs/average.txt).
+	•	External Data Files: Names, countries, and regions are loaded from organized external files.

 **Getting Started**
 	1. Clone the repository.
-2. Ensure that the data files (male_names.txt, female_names.txt, last_names.txt, countries.txt) are located within the data/ folder.
+	2. Ensure data files (male_names.txt, female_names.txt, last_names.txt, countries.txt) are in the data/ folder.
-3. Run the main.py script and specify the desired number of characters to generate.
+	3. Run choice.py to select single character or dataset.
-4. Generated profiles will be saved in the output/output.csv file.
+	4. Outputs are saved in outputs/output.csv.
+Datasets also generate outputs/average.txt.

 **Requirements**

-* Python 3.x
+	•	Python 3.x
-* No external libraries are required beyond standard Python modules.
+	•	No additional libraries required

 **Contributing**

-Contributions are welcome!
-If you wish to enhance the project, please follow these steps:

-* Fork the repository.
+	•	Fork the repository.
-* Create a new branch dedicated to your feature or bug fix.
+	•	Create a feature branch.
-* Implement your changes with clear and concise commits.
+	•	Implement changes with clear commits.
-* Submit a pull request describing your changes.
+	•	Submit a pull request describing your updates.

-**Code Documentation and Testing**

-Please ensure that your code is well-documented and thoroughly tested.
-For significant changes, it is advisable to open an issue prior to discussing your plans.

 **License**

 This project is licensed under the MIT License.
-For further details, please refer to the LICENSE file.
+See the LICENSE file for details.